Jim Hurley

 stanleyre AT niddk DOT nih DOT gov

-Michael Ragusa – Assistant Professor, Department of Chemistry, Dartmouth College
+Michael Ragusa – Associate Professor, Department of Chemistry, Dartmouth College

 michael.j.ragusa AT dartmouth DOT edu

-Thomas Leonard – Group Leader, Max F. Perutz Laboratories, Vienna, Austria
+Thomas Leonard – Associate Professor, Max F. Perutz Laboratories, Vienna, Austria

 thomas.leonard AT mfpl DOT ac DOT at